 5] Format Data drive

-If it is a Data drive you want to format (which does not have the OS installed, then you can simply use the Disk Management Tool.
+If it is a Data drive you want to format (which does not have the OS installed, or a USB or external drive, then you can simply use the Disk Management Tool.
 Open it from the WinX Menu, select the Data drive, right-click on it, and select Format.
 This will wipe clean all the data on the drive, so ensure that you have backed up important data from it.

 These are some of the best, and working methods you can follow to format a computer.
 Windows 10 has come a long way, and it is now rather easy when you plan to dispose of a laptop or reinstall Windows.
 While the OEM Secure wipe option is the best way to go ahead, but if you don’t have SSD, then you can follow any of the above methods.